RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

-    Alternatively, the database can be dumped on another server and be transferred to the Docker host afterwards.
+    Alternatively, the database can be dumped on another server and then be transferred to the Docker host afterwards.
     An easy way to do this is to copy */opt/otobo* to the server running OTRS and perform the same command as above.

-The script *bin/backup.pl* generates four SQL scripts in the dump directory e.g. in *2021-04-13_12-13-04* In order to execute the SQL scripts, we need to run the command  ``mysql``.
+The script *bin/backup.pl* generates four SQL scripts in a dump directory, e.g. in *2021-04-13_12-13-04* In order to execute the SQL scripts, we need to run the command ``mysql``.

 Native installation: